MishraCo/Implementation-of-Perceptron/README.md

 # Implementation-of-Perceptron
-Implementing single layer perceptron from scratch to classify Sonar Data set
+Implementing single layer perceptron from scratch to classify Sonar Dataset with an overall accuracy score of 80%.